|Posted by Kristen Hamilton on October 27, 2019 at 8:00 PM|

 As a fiction book editor, I work with a range of topics and subjects, but one thing is usually a constant: most of my author clients choose to self-publish their book.
 In the self-publishing world, you don't have to follow the norms of genre writing to a fault, but it's recommended to stay within or close to the guidelines.

-Here's what you should aim for if you're writing YA novels:
+Here's what you should aim for if you're writing science fiction novels:

 Want to learn more about how to build your author brand